 The POST method is used to send data to the server to create/update a resource on the server.
 In this HTTP POST request example, the Content-Type request header indicates the data type in the body of the POST message, and the Content-Length request header indicates the size of the data in the body of the POST request.
-The data is stored in the body of the POST message.
+The sample data is listed in the Content tab, and additional headers are listed in the Headers tab.
+The data is sent to the server in the body of the POST message.

 The Hypertext Transfer Protocol (HTTP) is the core of the World Wide Web and provides communication between HTTP clients and servers.
 HTTP works as a request-response protocol between a client and a server in a format that both HTTP clients and servers can understand.
-For example, the browser sends an HTTP POST request to the server when the user uploads a document to the server and includes the document in the body of the POST message; the server then returns a response to the browser and indicates whether the server accepts or rejects the document, with a response status message.
+For example, when a user uploads a document to the server, the browser sends an HTTP POST request and includes the document in the body of the POST message.
+After processing the client's POST request, the server returns a response to the browser and indicates whether the server accepts or rejects the document, with a response status code and message.

 What is the HTTP POST request method used for?

-The HTTP POST request method is used to send data to the server or to create or update a resource on the server.
+The HTTP POST request method is used to send data to the server or create or update a resource.
 The POST request is usually used when submitting an HTML form or when uploading data to a server.
 The HTTP POST request may or may not contain data.
-Data sent to the server with POST requests are passed in the body of the request message.
-The type of the body of the POST request is indicated by the Content-Type header, and the length is indicated with the the Content-Length header.
+The data is sent to the server in the body of the POST request message.
+The Content-Type header indicates the data type in the body of the POST request, and the data length is indicated with the Content-Length HTTP header.

 HTTP POST Request Examples

-An example of sending an HTML form to the server.
+An example of HTTP POST request message for submitting an HTML form to the server.

 POST HTML Form Example